Don Herbison-Evans (

 Macleay Museum, University of Sydney)

-These Caterpillars bore into the stems and branches of various species of Gum Trees ( Eucalyptus, MYRTACEAE ), includng :
+The Caterpillars of this species bore into the stems and branches of various species of Gum Trees ( Eucalyptus, MYRTACEAE ), includng :

-The adult moths are pale orange, with a white and a brown diagonal stripe, and a white eye-spot and other white markings on each forewing.
-They have a dark brown abdomen.
+The adult moths are a patchy orange, with a complex pattern along the costa and a vague eyespot on each forewing.
+The males have a white and a brown diagonal stripe, and a white eye-spot and other white markings on each forewing.
+The hindwings of both sexes are plain orange.
+The females have an orange abdomen with a dark brown tip.
+The male abdomen is plain dark brown.
 The moths can be very large, having a wingspan up to 25 cms.

 The adult moths are inclined to hang from a branch and look like a dead leaf.